-Mainly declining-balance method (Straight-line method is applied for buildings (excluding attached facilities) acquired by the Company and certain domestic subsidiaries on and after April 1, 1998.)
+Mainly declining-balance method (Straight-line method is applied for buildings (excluding structures attached to buildings) acquired by the Company and certain domestic subsidiaries on and after April 1, 1998.)

-Useful lives mainly adopted are as follows:
+Useful lives mainly are as follows:

-Buildings and structures -----15 - 47 years

-Machinery and vehicles---- 2-20 years
+Buildings and structures -----15 - 47 years Machinery and vehicles -----2 - 20 years ii) Intangible assets (excluding leased assets): Straight-line method iii) Leased assets:

-Additional depreciation is provided based on excess operating hours for machinery and equipment that operate significantly in excess of their normal utilization time.
+Additional depreciation is recorded based on excess operating hours for machinery and equipment that operate significantly in excess of their normal utilization rates.